jneytchev-at-panw/pcs-migration-management/README.md

 Get your Prisma Cloud Access Key, Secret Key and App URL ready.
 The script will ask you for them during setup.

-If you intend to migrate/sync cloud accounts, Service Account Key JSON file for each Azure and GCP cloud account into the cloud credentials directory and into the appropriate subfolder.
-Rename each Service Account Key JSON file so that the file name matches the cloud accounts name in Prisma Cloud.
+If you intend to migrate/sync cloud accounts, add your Service Account Key JSON file for each Azure and GCP cloud account into the cloud credentials directory and into the appropriate subfolder.
+Rename each Service Account Key JSON file so that the file name matches the cloud accounts name in Prisma Cloud **exactly**.
 ![GCP Cloud Account Example](https://github.com/PaloAltoNetworks/pcs-migration-management/blob/main/images/gcp_cloud_account.png)
 ![Cloud Credentials Directory Example](https://github.com/PaloAltoNetworks/pcs-migration-management/blob/main/images/cloud_cred_dir.png)